UiL-OTS-labs/jspsych-uil-template-docs/README.md

 This utility library was created to enable, for instance, Mobile/Tablet detection (not the type of devices we want participants to use), additional _restrained (or pseudo-) randomisation_ and will contain more functionality in the future.
 This utility library also makes the template code more complex and may obfuscate certain types of errors.

 In short: it's a delicate balance between wanting 'lean and clean' templates, versus ones that are good enough to use for the EDDA course purposes.
 In time, we will probably figure out a more modular approach and optimize for both aspects.

-# How and where to edit templates
-The general rationale for using templates, has always been to enable students/researchers without a background in programming to get started with a certain paradigm without having to do a lot of coding, but by just editing the so called 'stimulus file' and possibly some other files with globals for item types.
-The extent to which we can currently offer a jspsych, web based alternative within those requirements is debatable.
-Hopefully, this year's EDDA course can --to some extent-- serve as a test case for how easy or difficult this is, compared to ZEP.

-# How to debug and edit templates
-A similar question arises related to the above problem.
-Web-based debugging requires quite a different approach from 'local' debugging, and many students/laymen are probably unaware of how debugging in a browser works.
-At which level and to what extend we will need to document and help students and researchers be independent?

 # Documentation that should minimally be in _every template_ (developer requirements)
 Certain information should be in every template.
 This is a first go at what should be in every repository's README.md (Markdown):